Violent Crime

 Is Charlottsville a Good Place to Live?

-Based on current data, Charlottsville receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, abundant sunshine.
+Based on current data, Charlottsville receives an overall livability score of 1.9 out of 5.0, earning a grade of D. Key strengths include low unemployment, low crime rates, abundant sunshine.
 Areas to be aware of include an elevated poverty rate.
-Charlottsville has some notable strengths but also faces challenges that prospective residents should consider.
+Charlottsville faces significant challenges across several quality-of-life categories.

 Economy & Jobs